ajmorton/swen_tourney/README.md

         - [ ] \-DDEBUG_NO_PRINTF for fuzz_assignment
         - [ ] change realpath ($pwd ) commands to instead use provided Gitlab runner environment variables
 - [ ] Improve result addition - see if second arg can be evaluated lazily
-- [ ] Subprocess timeouts don't work when the subprocess being called creates their own subprocesses and stdout/stderr are being sent to subprocess.PIPE
 - [ ] Re-add top level helper text for parsers